ShaneBeee/SkArclight/README.md

 SkArclight is a Skript addon to be used on [**Arclight**](https://github.com/IzzelAliz/Arclight) servers.

 # FEATURES:
-- Dynamically adds ItemTypes for all modded items (format: `mod_name:custom_item`)
+- Dynamically adds ItemTypes for all modded items (format: `mod_name:custom_item`, ex: `tfc:wood/lumber/acacia`)
 - ItemTypes also allow for custom BlockData to work as well.
-- Addes a few syntaxes to get/spawn custom entities.
+- Adds a few syntaxes to get/spawn custom entities.
 - MORE TO COME!